13th Bomb Squadron: Reserve status and reactivation

-After its inactivation from the active forces, the 13th was designated an Regualar Army Inactive squadron, and partially manned with reserve officers.
+After its inactivation from the active forces, the 13th was designated an Regular Army Inactive squadron, and partially manned with reserve officers.
 Remaining as the 13th Attack Squadron, it was allotted to the Eighth Corps Area on 28 February 1927.
 Organized about May 1928 with Organized Reserve personnel.
 Conducted summer training at Fort Crockett, with units of the 3d Attack Group.

 Returned to active status on 1 November 1929, the 13th Attack Squadron again joined the 3d Attack Group at Langley Field, Virginia.
 Two weeks later the squadron moved to Fort Crockett, Texas.
 From 1929 to 1934, the squadron flew the Curtiss A-3 aircraft, and then converted to newer Curtiss A-12 Shrikes.
 In February 1935, the 13th moved to Barksdale Field, Louisiana.
 On 16 October 1936, the War Department reconstituted the World War I 13th Aero Squadron and consolidated it with the 13th Attack Squadron, forming a single squadron with two separate origins, thus perpetuating the history and traditions of both.
 The 13th Attack Squadron designation was retained for the consolidated unit.

 Also in 1936, the squadron received the Northrop A-17 ground attack aircraft.
 It continued flying A-17s through 1939.
 On 15 September 1939 the squadron became the 13th Bombardment Squadron (Light), while its parent became the 3d Bombardment Group (Light).
 Douglas B-18 Bolo medium bombers were gained about this same time, but some Martin B-12s were also flown in the 1939–1941 period as the 13th developed into a proficient bombardment squadron.
 The 3d Bomb Group moved to Savannah Army Airfield, Georgia in October 1940, and in 1941 they received Douglas A-20A Havoc ground attack aircraft to replace their obsolescent B-18s and B-12s.